 Our management will have broad discretion to use the net proceeds to us from this offering, and investors will be relying solely on the judgment of our board of directors and management regarding the application of these proceeds.
-Although we expect to use the net proceeds from this offering for general corporate purposes, we have not allocated these net proceeds for specific purposes.
+Although we expect to use the net proceeds from this offering for business development, manufacturing, the continued development of eteplirsen and other product candidates and other general corporate purposes, we have not allocated these net proceeds for specific purposes.
 Investors will not have the opportunity, as part of their investment decision, to assess whether the proceeds are being used appropriately.
 Our use of the proceeds may not improve our operating results or increase the value of the securities being offered hereby.